pvpk1994/RRP-Xen-Experiments/Redis-Cli/README.md

 Repeat the process for following domain pairs <3/7, 4/7>, <1/14, 3/7, IDLE>, ...
 If unschedulable using RRP-AAF, omit that pair and proceed with the next pair.

-==To run redis-cli process without having to know its PID to bind it to a CPU ==
+**To run redis-cli process without having to know its PID to bind it to a CPU**

   taskset -c CPU_ID nohup ./redis-cli --intrinsic-latency 20 2>&1 > output.txt &